Cernavodă Nuclear Power Plant: History

 approved this request in 1970, and the feasibility study for the future power plant was completed in 1976.

 The project began in 1978, the same year as the military nuclear program, and the power plant was designed in Canada by Atomic Energy of Canada Limited in the 1980s.
 The initial plan was to build four units, and schedule their startup from 1985 onward.
 A fifth unit was subsequently planned on the direct orders of Communist leader Nicolae Ceaușescu during a visit to the site.
 The plant's originally planned units 1 to 4 are in a neat line and unit 5 is offset due to the local geology.
 Units 1 and 2 are currently operational.
 Three more partially completed CANDU reactors exist on the same site, part of a project discontinued at the fall of the Ceaușescu regime, their work being halted since 1 December 1990.

+Due to the low water levels of the Danube caused by the 2026 European heatwaves, Unit 1 was preemptively shut down on 28 July 2026.
+To prevent Unit 2 from shutting down, the Romanian Naval Forces carried out a controlled detonation of the Pârjoaia rock formation to redirect water on the Old Danube arm which provides the cooling water to the power plant.
+Four barges loaded with rocks resulted from the detonation were also sunk on the Bala branch to further redirect water towards the power plant.
+Despite these measures, low water required the shutdown of Unit 2 in August 2026.

 Reactors

 Unit 1

 Unit 1, a CANDU 6-type, was finished in 1996 and produces 706.5 MW of electricity.
 Its scheduled startup would have been circa 1985, had it not been for the economic factors at the time.

 It was commissioned and began operating at full power in 1996 and has had capacity factors of 90 percent since 2005.

 In 2019 planning was progressing for a modernisation scheme for 30 years of plant life, to be carried out by Korea Hydro & Nuclear Power who have experience of CANDU modernisation at Wolseong.
 A refurbishment outage is expected from December 2026 and December 2028.
 Optimisation work was decided in 2022 to be done by Candu Energy Inc.